 Work Statement

-My mixed-media assemblage sculptures draw on the limitless capacity of ordinary objects for the poetic.
+My mixed-media sculptures draw on the limitless capacity of ordinary objects for the poetic.
+They challenge the assumptions and bounds of assemblage.
+They possess alluring textural relationships, with themes of transformation and altered meaning.

-My intention is to engage with the viewer’s own cultivated power to invent and construct narratives for what they see and form connections with.
+The works evoke presence and elicit curiosity.
+They engage the viewer’s own power to invent and construct narratives for what they see, and form connections with.

 — Lee Hoag